 Anyone can play a role in changing students’ lives.
 Every dollar given to the Pharmacy Scholarships and Awards Fund goes directly to students that we promise will make you proud.

 A new program allows donors to immediately help students in a significant way.
 Donors to the Carolina Pharmacy Annual Scholarship Program pledge a minimum of $5,000 per year for four years.
 The donors name their scholarships, establish selection criteria in consultation with the School and meet their scholarship recipients.
 An annual scholarship at this level has the impact of a $100,000 scholarship endowment, and until now, this level of support has been available only to endowed scholarship donors.

 Laura Bonifacio, a 2005 PharmD and 2010 PhD graduate, and her husband Al, were the first donors to sign on.

 “People in my age group and recent grads are still paying debt and starting families,” Bonifacio said.
 “A lot of us may be interested in making a commitment, but not at the level of an endowed scholarship.
 This way you get a nice financial impact one bite at a time.
 We probably would have put this off if we had to do it in one big chunk, but this amount every year is manageable for us.”

 Bonifacio’s scholarship benefits PharmD students who are interested in research.
 “We went the PharmD route because they are saddled with an enormous financial burden when they graduate,” she said.
 The award benefits students interested in research because she wanted more PharmD students to see research as a potential career opportunity.

-Bonifacio’s first gift was last year.
+Bonifacio’s first gift was two years ago.
 She has met the first scholarship recipient and seen the impact first-hand.
 “Even beyond the dollars, there’s a huge impact on the students,” she said.
 “You are creating a connection with those students.
 You are saying to them, ‘we see you, we believe in you, we trust you and you’re doing great things.’”